 A Unique Memory Foam Feel

-This amazing material that many a consumer reports a unique and very recognizable feel with.
+This amazing material that many a consumer's reports as haveing a unique and very recognizable feel.
 It hugs and contours to your body as you compress it, providing exceptional pressure relief and support, and is particularly helpful for those struggling with aches and pains.

 The material will gradually shape to match the outline of your body, meaning the mattress is essentially customized for your needs each time you lay down.
-When you get up, the material will regain its original shape quite, readying itself for the next use.
+When you get up, the material will regain its original shape, readying itself for the next use.

 Another feature the material has that can be advantageous in the mattress application is the motion isolation it offers.
 Motion isolation means there is a very little transfer of energy from one side of the mattress to the other.
 If your partner is tossing and turning in the night, for instance, you are unlikely to feel much of anything as you sleep.